FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 These changes will need the support and agreement of the business

+community, many of whom continue to get deliveries well into the
+---
-community, many of whom continue to get deliveries well into the--- afternoon, so each loading bay will have to be looked at on a business
+afternoon, so each loading bay will have to be looked at on a business

 by business basis.
 Limerick City and County Council has commenced